DolevAlgam/shipyard/README.md

 - For MVP: Warn users that closing will lose progress

 ### Unclear Answers
-- Question Agent should detect ambiguity
+- Question Agent should detect ambiguity using GPT-4o fast operations
 - Follow up with clarifying questions
 - Mark assumptions clearly in document